SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/system-user/system-user-flow.md

 ![System user flow][img1]

 1. A customer tenant administrator must [approve your application][1].
+This is a one-time interactive login.

     * Behind the scenes, a system user token is generated and appended to an application authorization record in the Operation Center, and the application authorization record binds the application to the tenant.